 Houghton P. Metcalf Jr. Curator of Prints, Drawings, and Photographs

-Shahzia Sikander: Extraordinary Realities is made possible by grants from The National Endowment for the Arts, The Scintilla Foundation, and The Robert Lehman Foundation, Inc., with additional publication support from The Vikram and Geetanjali Kirloskar Visiting Scholar in Painting Endowed Fund at the Rhode Island School of Design and Furthermore: a program of the J. M. Kaplan Fund.
+This exhibition is supported by grants from the National Endowment for the Arts, the Scintilla Foundation, and the Robert Lehman Foundation, Inc. Additional publication support from the Vikram and Geetanjali Kirloskar Visiting Scholar in Painting Endowed Fund at the Rhode Island School of Design and Furthermore: a program of the J. M. Kaplan Fund.

 RISD Museum is supported by a grant from the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly and a grant from the National Endowment for the Arts, and with the generous partnership of the Rhode Island School of Design, its Board of Trustees, and Museum Governors.

 For a complete exhibition checklist, request via email firstname.lastname@example.org.